Psychedelic/cap-motoko-library/examples/README.md

 Where `()` is the returned value, if we did NOT get any errors during the process handling!

-From then on we can simple use the remaining methods available, such as `insert`, this means that we do the initialisation only once and not everytime we need to make a Cap call.
+From then on we can simple use the remaining methods available, such as `insert`.
+This means that we do the initialisation only once and NOT everytime we need to make a Cap call.

-To complete, we execute the `insert` to push some data to our Root bucket for our `<Application Token Contract ID>` example app.
+To complete, we execute the `insert` to push some data to our Root bucket for our `<Application Token Contract ID>` example application.

 ```sh
 dfx canister call <Application Token Contract ID> insert "()"